-- Caffeine to help elevate the heart rate and burn excess calories
+- Caffeine to elevate heart rate and burn excess calories.

-- Energy release vitamins to help raise serotonin levels and improve mood; this in turn can help to divert the mind away from food for comfort
+- Energy release vitamins to raise serotonin levels and improve mood.

 2. Fat Controllers

-- Can reduce fat uptake from the diet and reduce the risk of excess fat storage
+- Reduce fat uptake from the diet, minimizing the risk of excess fat storage.

-- Do not typically interfere with heart rate so no crashes
+- Not typically interfere with heart rate, preventing crashes.

-- Can enhance fat loss by up to a third when dieting
+- Enhance fat loss by up to a third during dieting.

 3. Carbohydrate Blockers

-- Reduces the amount of sugar being processed, meaning a lowered risk of diabetes and other diseases associated with excess body fat
+- Lowers the risk of diabetes and diseases linked to excess body fat.

 4. Appetite Suppressants